All Resources

 What types of transportation are covered by the ADA?

 The Americans with Disabilities Act (ADA) applies to both public and private transportation services and organizations.
 The ADA requirements vary in some instances for public and private transportation providers.
-For public entities (such as state and local governments), the ADA applies to city bus systems, paratransit, regional rail, and more.
+For public entities (state and local governments), the ADA applies to city bus systems, paratransit, regional rail, and more.
 For private organizations, the ADA has requirements for taxis, airport shuttles, motor coach buses, and more.

 For public transportation providers, what are some of the obligations?